QryptInc/QryptInc.github.io/content/eaas/rngd/_index.md

 ## Service Usage
 *rng-tools* comes with a 'rngd.service' file for setting up a systemd service.
 To configure rngd to automatically start the Qrypt source on boot, follow these steps:

-Save your Qrypt api token to a system-accessible directory, such as "/etc/rngd/qrypt.token".
-Then, edit rngd.service to add Qrypt arguments and options.
+Save your Qrypt api token to a system-accessible directory, such as '/etc/rngd/qrypt.token'.
+Then, edit 'rngd.service' to add Qrypt arguments and options.

+Note that 'sudo' is needed in the subsequent commands because 'rngd' accesses the root folder.

 ```
 [Unit]
 Description=Hardware RNG Entropy Gatherer Daemon
 ConditionVirtualization=!container

-# The "-f" option is required for the systemd service rngd to work with Type=simple
+# The '-f' option is required for the systemd service 'rngd' to work with Type=simple
 [Service]
 Type=simple
 ExecStart=<rngd install path> -f -x hwrng -x rdrand -x pkcs11 -x rtlsdr -n qrypt -O qrypt:tokenfile:<qrypt token path>